hsyl20/haskus-website/pages/system/manual/intro.rst

 Kernel
 ------

-The Haskus system is based directly and exclusively on the Linux kernel.
+``haskus-system`` is based directly and exclusively on the Linux kernel.
 Hence,

-* it doesn't contain any kernel level code (device driver, etc.)
+* it doesn't contain low-level kernel code (device driver, etc.)

 * it doesn't rely on usual user-space kernel interfaces (e.g., libdrm, libinput, X11, wayland, etc.) to communicate with the kernel